ptgms/ptgms/README.md

-### Uhh, hello?
-Hello hello?
+### Hi, my name is ptgms.

-I am a developer based in Germany, contributing to the Open-Source community for fun and others to use!
+I am a developer focusing on high-quality code.
+One of my key values is making tech accessible and 'for the people' through intuitive UIs, privacy-focused products and hard work.

 ---